dw0rsec/FaceHarvester/README.md

 Before running the script, ensure you have Python3 installed on your system.
 Additionally, the following Python libraries are required:

+>:warning: Note: This tool runs only on linux hosts and probably on macos (Not tested yet)

 - `requests`
 - `toml`
 - `tqdm`